An autocovariance-based learning framework for high-dimensional functional time series: Applications

-\end{theorem} \begin{remark} With the same expression of $\bG$ for both SFLR and FFLR, Condition~\ref{cond_G_sflr} is required in both Theorems~\ref{thm_sflr} and \ref{thm_fflr}.
-Note we can further remove the assumption of $d\asymp \tilde d,$ and establish the general convergence result in terms of $d, \tilde d $ and other parameters. \end{remark}
+\end{theorem} \begin{remark} (i) With the same expression of $\bG$ for both SFLR and FFLR, Condition~\ref{cond_sflr}(ii) is required in both Theorems~\ref{thm_sflr} and \ref{thm_fflr}.
+Note we can further remove the assumption $d\asymp \tilde d,$ and establish the general convergence rate as a function of $d, \tilde d $ and other parameters.\\ (ii) The rate for the autocovariance-based estimator in (\ref{rate_fflr}) is slightly slower than that for the covariance-based estimator in \cite{fang2022} by a multiplicative factor $d^{\alpha/2}.$ \end{remark}